Ariel Helwani: Yahoo Sports and Uncrowned

 In August 2024 Helwani announced his contracts with Spotify and MMA Fighting had been fulfilled, and even though they offered him a new contract, he announced he was joining Yahoo Sports where he would serve as the anchor of a new Combat Sports Vertical called Uncrowned.
 He announced he will be hosting a new program alongside some of his colleagues from MMA Fighting and Spotify, called The Ariel Helwani Show, set to begin airing three times a week in mid October 2024.
 He has said one of the reasons for the move is now he will be free to discuss more than MMA, and that he will now own his own content.

+Helwani has also worked presenting duties for CBC for both the 2024 and 2026 Olympics as well as various boxing events on DAZN and Netflix.

 Personal life

 Helwani married Jaclyn Stein, CEO and designer at Anzie Jewelry, on October 25, 2008.
 They have three children, one daughter and two sons, and both became American citizens on March 8, 2022.
-Helwani was kosher from seventh grade until his mid-20s, when he found it too difficult to stick to while traveling for work, but said he still uses tefillin every day.
+Helwani kept kosher from seventh grade until his mid-20s, when he found it too difficult to stick to while traveling for work, but said he still uses tefillin every day.

 He is a fan of the New York Knicks, Buffalo Bills, Toronto Blue Jays, and Montreal Canadiens.
 He has previously supported the association football team Everton FC, but rescinded his support for the club at the end of the 2021-22 season.
 Helwani currently supports Nottingham Forest, and has interviewed former Nottingham Forest forward Brennan Johnson, claiming to be a "huge fan" of his.

-Ariel is also a fan of darts.
+Helwani is also a fan of darts.
 He has received praise from Eddie Hearn and Hearn believes that Ariel can be a catalyst for the growth and popularity of the sport in North America.